phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 [APIC]: https://en.wikipedia.org/wiki/Intel_APIC_Architecture

 The 8259 has 8 interrupt lines and several lines for communicating with the CPU.
-The typical systems back then where equipped with two instances of the 8259 PIC, one primary and one secondary PIC connected to one of the interrupt lines of the primary:
+The typical systems back then were equipped with two instances of the 8259 PIC, one primary and one secondary PIC connected to one of the interrupt lines of the primary:

 [Intel 8259]: https://en.wikipedia.org/wiki/Intel_8259